SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 * The mock API stores submissions in memory but does not persist to disk.
 When you stop the Node.js process for the API any previously submitted comments will be gone.
 * The mock API is not pre-seeded with comments.
 The `GET` request will not return any comments unless and until you have submitted comments.
 ## Technical Requirements
-1. Please use React Hooks and React-Redux Hooks
+1. Please use React Hooks and React Redux Hooks.
 2. The comments should be stored in Redux, not the local state of the components.
 3. Please make sure that your Redux store is exposed to Redux Dev Tools
-4. Please use JavaScript Standard Style
+4. Please use JavaScript Standard Style.
+5. Writing tests in considered extra credit but strongly encouraged _if you have the time_.
+Please see below.

+## Testing
+We would love to know about your experience testing React applications!
+If you have the time to demonstrate that to us now we'd love to see you write tests for this code challenge!
+However, we don't want to take up too much of your time.
+We understand and appreciate that interviewing for developer jobs is very time consuming and you may have other code challenges on your plate.
+If you prefer, we can deep dive into testing in the final round of the interview process.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).